Regulatory actions for Feb. 6, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Qure.ai, Philips, Stimlabs, Zynex.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Acepodia, Anamar, Bridgebio, BMS, Chiesi, Fermion, Napp, Nurexone, Ultimovacs, Vanda.

 Briefs